Peter Karmanos Jr.: Ice hockey ventures

 Karmanos' Gale Force Holdings has a subsidiary dedicated to the NHL, Hurricanes Holdings, LLC, which includes the Hurricanes and their stadium, PNC Arena.
-The holdings also included the Hurricanes's former ECHL affiliate Florida Everblades, along with stadium Germain Arena until 2019 when they both were sold to Naples businessman David Hoffmann. ,.
+The holdings also included the Hurricanes's former ECHL affiliate Florida Everblades, along with stadium Hertz Arena until 2019 when they both were sold to Naples businessman David Hoffmann. ,.

 Karmanos received the Lester Patrick Trophy for outstanding service to hockey after the 1997–98 season, the Bill Long Award in 2010 for services to the Ontario Hockey League, and was inducted to the United States Hockey Hall of Fame in 2013.
 He was inducted to the Hockey Hall of Fame in the Builder Category in 2015.

 Karmanos also sponsors youth hockey programs in Michigan.

 On January 11, 2018, it was announced that he had sold controlling interest in the Hurricanes to Thomas Dundon, while retaining a minority interest.
 On June 30, 2021, Karmanos sold his remaining shares in the Carolina Hurricanes to Dundon, making him the sole owner of the Carolina Hurricanes.
 He sold the Florida Everblades in August 2019.